-When you begin a compensation claim against your employer, you may be worried about the financial impact it may have on them.
+When you begin an industrial injury compensation claim against your employer, you may be worried about the financial impact it may have on them.

 You shouldn’t worry as firstly; compensation is there for a reason – to help you recover from your injuries.
 Secondly, the company will have insurance policies in place to cover any industrial illness claims against them.

 When you make a claim, your employer probably won’t be involved too much with your personal injury solicitor.
 Most of the communication will be between your solicitor and your employer’s insurer.

 You shouldn’t be put off from claiming because you’re worried about disciplinary action either.
 Your employer is not allowed, legally, to treat you any differently because you’re making a claim for your injuries.